Generalised Symmetries and Manifest Duality I: Flat Spacetime: Abstract

 \section{Abstract}

-{ We present a novel, manifestly Lorentz‑invariant, polynomial, and straightforwardly quantisable action for duality‑symmetric gauge theories formulated using gauge potentials.
-Central to our construction is the identification of a harmonic higher‑form symmetry which uniquely determines the field-strength and resolves the tension between Bianchi identities and dynamical equations of motion.
-Gauging this symmetry reproduces the flux‑based description due to Sen and shows that the quantum consistency checks established for Sen’s formalism are automatically subsumed by our action.
-Unlike Sen's flux‑based formalism, our framework admits a simple minimal coupling to matter, the Witten effect, and extends readily to non‑Abelian gauge fields.
+{ We present a novel, manifestly Lorentz‑invariant, local, polynomial, and straightforwardly quantisable action for duality‑symmetric gauge theories formulated using gauge potentials and fluxes.
+This new action possesses a novel higher-form gauge symmetry that we dub $h$-gauge symmetry, which on gauge fixing can lead to Sen's formalism or to a solely potential-based description.
+Unlike Sen's flux‑based formalism, the potential-based action admits a simple minimal coupling to matter, thereby allowing us perform a number of consistency checks, including incorporating dynamical matter and establishing the Witten effect.
 The new action admits remarkably simple supersymmetrisation.
-Using this action we derive self‑dual Yang–Mills equations from first principles and demonstrate the formalism explicitly for quantum electro‑magnetodynamics in $D=4$.
-We also present a proof of charge quantisation that applies equally to our and Sen’s formulations. } \end{samepage}
+We demonstrate the formalism explicitly for quantum electro‑magnetodynamics in $D=4$.
+We also present a proof of charge quantisation that applies equally to our and Sen’s formalisms. } \end{samepage}

 \rule{\textwidth}{1pt} \pagecolor{white} \rule{\textwidth}{1pt}